-The bill would require school districts implementing a High Quality Prekindergarten Program to select and implement a curriculum that meets guidelines established by the Texas Education Agency (TEA) and measures student progress toward recommended learning outcomes, ensure that teachers serving in High Quality Prekindergarten Programs are certified and, beginning in school year 2016-17, awarded a Child Development Association (CDA) credential, and implement a parent engagement plan.
-The bill would require school districts to evaluate local programs by measuring student progress and making such data available to parents.
-The bill would also require school districts to report certain enrollment and assessment information regarding the programs in the Public Education Information Management System (PEIMS).
+The bill would require school districts implementing a High Quality Prekindergarten Program to select and implement a curriculum that meets guidelines established by the Texas Education Agency (TEA) and measures student progress toward recommended learning outcomes, ensure that teachers serving in High Quality Prekindergarten Programs are certified, and implement a parent engagement plan.
+The bill would also require school districts to evaluate local programs by measuring student progress and making such data available to parents.